-You can use Google Mobile Management to manage, secure, and monitor mobile devices in your organization.
+You can use Google endpoint management to manage, secure, and monitor mobile devices in your organization.
 You can manage a range of devices, including phones, tablets, and smartwatches.
 People in your organization can use their personal devices for work (BYOD), or you can give them company-owned devices to use.

-There are 2 levels of mobile management—basic and advanced.
+There are 2 levels of management for mobile devices—basic and advanced.
 Each level of management gives you a different set of features.
 Some advanced features, such as device auditing and rules aren’t available in all editions.
-For details, see Compare Cloud Identity editions.
+For details, see Compare mobile management features.

 Basic mobile management